syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ### SelectedFilter

 There can be multiple SymbolFilters but only one filter can be selected at a time.
-These SymbolFilters are visually represented in a combo box.
-When the selected item is changed in the combo box, SelectedFilter is updated accordingly.
+You can select the filter from the collection of filters using the [SelectedFilter](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_SelectedFilter) of the stencil.
+In combo box, the perticular item will be selected and updated that item to the SelectedFilter.
+In List view, the selected item will be updated as a SelectedFilter.

 ## Add Title to Stencil